 Photo courtesy of Rebloggy

 Being incredibly stylish is Steampunk’s biggest claim to fame, and why the subculture has become so popular.

-The basic rule of thumb for steampunk is start period and then accessorize.
-This means dress in Victorian gowns, corsets, petticoats and bustles; suits with vests, coats, top hats, and spats; or military-inspired garments.
-Fortunately there is lots of documentation from this era that you can emulate.
+The basic rule of thumb for steampunk look is the starting and then accessorize.
+This means dress in Victorian gowns, corsets, petticoats, and bustles; suits with vests, coats, top hats, and spats; or military-inspired garments.
+Fortunately, there is lots of documentation from this era that you can emulate.